 A diagnosis of stress and stress-related diseases or disorders may be delayed because some symptoms, such as headache, muscle tightness, and fatigue, are similar to symptoms of a wide variety of diseases and disorders.
 These include influenza, muscle strain, and migraine headache.

-Additionally, a diagnosis of chronic stress may be delay or ...more misdiagnosis »
+Additionally, a diagnosis of chronic stress may be delay or missed ...more misdiagnosis »

 Symptoms of Stress